 Annual leave entitlements in France

 The minimum annual leave entitlement for workers in France is 5 weeks per year.
 There are also 11 national public holidays to be aware of, although only 1 of these, International Workers Day, is a mandatory holiday for everyone.
-Workers that are required to work on this day are typically entitled to double pay.
+Workers who are required to work on this day are typically entitled to double pay.

 French time tracking obligations